 Deepfake technology uses generative adversarial networks (GANs), which use a data set of images to generate an accurate image or video using the data set available.

-This is composed of two competing networks - The 'generator', which creates the deepfake and the 'discriminator', tries to detect its forgery.
-They tussle until the discriminator can no longer detect recognise it as a fake.
+This is composed of two competing networks — the ‘generator’, which creates the deepfake and the ‘discriminator’, which tries to detect its forgery.
+They tussle until the discriminator can no longer recognise it as a fake.

 There’s a reason why celebrities are so often the focus of deepfake videos.
 Their facial data is so public and vast across a variety of visual mediums that there’s enough for the neural learning to work with.

 As an example, Ctrl Shift Face uploaded a video to demonstrate what his machine learning dataset of Tom Cruise looks like.